Writing • Teaching • Editing

 • AWP Conference, Tampa, March 7-10: Lock & Load shows up, signs, meets, and greets, writers, readers, mentors, publishers, editors.
 Crowds gather, word spreads.

 The New School, New York, February 22

 The New School, New York, February 22: Publication Party

 Politics & Prose at the Wharf, Washington DC, February 6

 Audiences were engaged, amused, entertained.
 We heard from them, we read the hair-raising and enchanting bits.
 And we signed!

-NOW OUT from the University of New Mexico Press: Lock & Load—writing that hits the mark!
+ORDER FROM from the University of New Mexico Press: Lock & Load—writing that hits the mark!